 Macromolecular drugs are very promising as improved therapeutics for numerous serious disorders such as cancer and cardiovascular disease.
-Lab equipment is available for macromolecular X-ray crystallography, but suffers from lengthy processing times compared to synchrotron sources.
+Lab equipment is available for macromolecular X-ray diffraction crystallography, but suffers from lengthy processing times compared to synchrotron sources.
 Expanded capabilities such as a full understanding of the 3-D structure, and possibly the function of a macromolecule, is needed to develop efficient, safe and specific delivery mechanisms.
 3-D holographic and coherent diffraction imaging are keys to this, but this requires access to a limited number of very expensive facilities worldwide for a step towards this capability.

 Contact us to find out more.